Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Renormalization Group Framework

 The classification is as follows \cite{comm1}: \begin{enumerate} \item repelling or unstable fixed point if $|\lambda|>1$; \item attracting or stable fixed point if $|\lambda|<1$; \item superattracting fixed point if $|\lambda|=0$. \end{enumerate}

-For ${\text{deg}}(R)=2$, there are three fixed points, as given below with their multiplicities.
+For $R$, there are three fixed points, as given below with their multiplicities (see Appendix \ref{sec:degree-rational-map}).

 where the unstable fixed point represents the zero temperature, or, equivalently, the ordered state of infinite coupling ($J\to\infty$).
-On the Riemann sphere, Fig. \ref{fig:basins}, the unstable point is the North pole, N. The point $y=1$ represents the infinite-temperature limit, where all spin configurations are equally probable.
-This is a superattracting fixed point reflecting the complete loss of correlations and memory of microscopic details (the $J\to 0$ limit).
-This is the paramaagnetic point.
+On the Riemann sphere, Fig. \ref{fig:basins}, the unstable point is the North pole, N. The point $y_{+}^*=1$ represents the infinite-temperature limit, where all spin configurations are equally probable.
+This point is superattracting, reflecting the complete loss of correlations and memory of microscopic details (the $J\to 0$ limit).
+This is the paramagnetic point.
+The fixed point at $y = -1$ has no thermal interpretation, since it corresponds to a regime where the Boltzmann weight is neither real nor positive.
+However, it remains relevant for the quantum problem.
+We show below that this fixed point also corresponds to a paramagnetic phase.